 If you’re honest about your salary goal from the get go, you’ll eliminate potentially difficult negotiations and disappointment down the road.
 Going through an extensive interview process is time-consuming—and takes energy away from applying to other opportunities.
 So, if a company’s salary limitations are too low for you to make it work, it’s best to find that out before either side has made a major investment of time.

 Additionally, transparency extends to sharing where you are in your process with other companies.
 It may go against everything you were taught, but times have changed and informing companies about other interviews and offers encourages the hiring manager to act quicker and make a more attractive offer.
-(Hint: Just be sure you phrase it correctly.)
+(Hint: Just be sure you

 Check Out Amazing Companies Hiring Now